 The Outreach Program has lots of opportunities that will help engage, reward and invigorate educators while you work with some of BC's best and brightest deaf and hard of hearing students.
 We can help you develop the right skills to help build a brighter future for our students.

-Deaf Connections Week 2017 is scheduled to run April 3-5, 2017.
-POPDHH is excited to announce an expansion of this invitation to all K-12 students in BC this year.
-Three fun-filled days include:
+Deaf Connections Week 2018 is scheduled to run April 16 to 18, 2018.
+POPDHH is excited to announce an additional day this year: Spread Our Wings.

 Click here to read more.
-All DCW information can be found in the menu panel on the left side of this notice titled "DCW".
+Detailed information can be found in the menu panel on the left side of this notice titled "DHHCW".

 Attached is our ASL Database.
 We are continually monitoring how we provide you with resources and things this year will be changed sporadically over the school year as we update them.
-Your feedback is warmly welcomed and can be sent to Mari Klassen.
+Your feedback is warmly welcomed and can be sent to POPDHH Team.

 A special online, interactive workshop for BC teachers with Auditory Sciences to showcase Interact-AS setup.